UnGuZartex/Blockr/Documentation/UseCases.md

  2. The system keeps all other connections.
  3. The system moves the group of blocks as one entity.

 1c.
-When the user moves the cursor over a block which is connected through other blocks but not in on the top socket and clicks the left mouse key
+When the user moves the cursor over a block which is connected through other blocks but not with the top socket and clicks the left mouse key
  1. The system moves the group of blocks as one entity.

 1d.
 When the user moves the cursor over a block which is in the cavity of a/an while/if block and clicks the left mouse key